enigmalea/AO3-Work-Skin-Journal-App/README.md

 - The "(optional)" description in the tags and mood are intended to be used for characters who wouldn't complete that information.
 Add whatever tags and moods you think the character would use.

 - You can use emoji in any and all fields!
 In tags, in the mood section, or even in entries.
-Just insert them as you would normall.
+Just insert them as you would normally.

 - I highly recommend underlining "tags" in the tags section using `<u> </u>`, i.e.
 ```html